tensorflow/tfjs-models/body-pix/README.md

   [96, 247, 97],  [115, 246, 91], [134, 245, 88], [155, 243, 88]
 ];

-// the colored part image is an rgb image with a corresponding color from thee rainbow colors for each part at each pixel, and black pixels where there is no part. const coloredPartImage = bodyPix.toColoredPartImageData(partSegmentation, rainbow);
+// the colored part image is an rgb image with a corresponding color from specified colormap for each part at each pixel, and black pixels where there is no part. const coloredPartImage = bodyPix.toColoredPartImageData(partSegmentation, rainbow);
 const opacity = 0.7;
 const flipHorizontal = true;